X-Factor Investigations: "The Invisible Woman Has Vanished!"

 Following the events in X-Factor #50, Madrox decides to move X-Factor Investigations back to New York City, which he believes is where the team should really be.
-In their first mission, the team is approached by Valeria and Franklin Richards, who ask for X-Factor's help to locate their mother, The Invisible Woman, who has mysteriously vanished.
-Upon going to the Baxter Building, X-Factor is stonewalled by Reed Richards, while Strong Guy and Shatterstar battle with Thing, ending in Thing's defeat.
+In their first mission, the team is approached by Valeria and Franklin Richards, who ask for X-Factor's help to locate their mother, the Invisible Woman, who has mysteriously vanished.
+Upon going to the Baxter Building, X-Factor is stonewalled by Reed Richards, while Strong Guy and Shatterstar battle with the Thing, ending in Thing's defeat.
 Longshot identifies from clues left on the Fantasticar that Sue was kidnapped to Latveria and in a vision sees Layla Miller allied with Doctor Doom.
 After much debate, the team travel to Latveria to assault Castle Doom and steal back Invisible Woman, where Monet, Shatterstar, and Thing go head-to-head with Doom himself.

 Elsewhere, Monet returns home only to discover Val Cooper with bad news, her father has been taken hostage by terrorists and will only return him in exchange for Monet herself.
 Following from the events of the Latveria battle, Monet and Strong Guy travel deep into the unknown jungles in the hope of freeing Monet's father.
 It is revealed that the man behind the kidnapping is none other than Baron Mordo.